Perspectives Day

 5th Perspectives Day at the Federal Environment Agency

-The 4th Doctoral Day on October 10, 2017 enabled a look behind the scenes at Eurofins Agroscience Services GmbH in Niefern-Öschelbronn in Baden-Württemberg.
+The 4th Doctoral Students' Day, held on October 10, 2017, provided a glimpse behind the scenes at Eurofins Agroscience Services GmbH in Niefern-Öschelbronn in Baden-Württemberg.

-On October 20, 2016, the Board of directors of the GDCh Division of Environmental Chemistry & Ecotoxicology invited to the 3rd doctoral day at the Fraunhofer Institute for Molecular Biology and Applied Ecology IME in Schmallenberg.
+The Board of the GDCh Division of Environmental Chemistry & Ecotoxicology invited participants to the 3rd Doctoral Students' Day at the Fraunhofer Institute for Molecular Biology and Applied Ecology IME in Schmallenberg on October 20, 2016.

-The 2nd Doctoral Day took place on October 28, 2015 at Bayer CropScience in Monheim and provided insights into the topics of "Environmental Fate, Metabolism and Ecotoxicology".
+The 2nd PhD Day took place on October 28, 2015 at Bayer CropScience in Monheim and provided insights into the topics of “Environmental Fate, Metabolism and Ecotoxicology”.

 Doctoral Day 2014 (#1; BASF)

-This meeting for doctoral students and young professionals with potential employers was launched on November 25, 2014 with a visit to the BASF sites in Ludwigshafen (or Frankenthal sewage treatment plant) and Limburgerhof (plant protection center).
+This meeting for doctoral students and young professionals at potential employers was launched on November 25, 2014 with a visit to BASF at the Ludwigshafen (or Frankenthal sewage treatment plant) and Limburgerhof (plant protection center) sites.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.